 - JSP stands for Java Server Pages.

-- JSP is Server-side scripting language: Server-side scripting means that the JSP code is processed on the web server rather than the client machine.
+- Server-side scripting means the JSP code is processed on the web server rather than the client machine.

-- JSP is used to build dynamic web applications.
+- JSP is widely used in the industry for creating enterprise web applications.

 - JSP is an improved extended version of Servlet technology.